 There are, of course, innumerable subjects which will have to be handled by the American Ministers, whether in conference or separately.
 America has already determined some of those points: her commerce must be protected; wherever it appears.
 Eastern Asia must be left open for American trade, or for emigration.
 Cuba must form part of the federation, by the wish of its inhabitants.
 These are a few amongst the points already determined; and America will know how to distinguish her allies from her enemies.
 Nor can any countries on this side of the Atlantic find it safe to exclude from their councils one whose interests are so bound up with theirs, one which constitutes already a Power in the world.
-In the affair of Cuba neutralized by increasing the variety. itself there is substantial ground for calculating that the manufacturing interests of England and France would be greatly benefited by breaking up the prohibitory system which the Spanish Government maintains in the island.
+In the affair of Cuba itself there is substantial ground for calculating that the manufacturing interests of England and France would be greatly benefited by breaking up the prohibitory system which the Spanish Government maintains in the island.
 The benefit to Cuba from such change would be manifest.
-Spain herself might gain by being released from a delusive reliance upon supplies which have not kept her quit of insolvency, extricated from complicated differences, and set free with a round sum of money in hand.
-The trade ot America has by this time extended to the their right, the Russian troops ran from the farthest recesses of the European seas, and the "Patriot" party on the Continent if Republican principles happened to be offended field, covered by their cavalry, partly in the it is already a fixed American conclusion direction of Baktschi-Serai, and partly toward | that the Black Sea must not remain a Rusin the person of the American representative. sian lake.
-The Western Powers of Europe profess to have come, independently, to the same conclusion; and they cannot take it WAR AS A MORAL EXERCISE. amiss if they find a powerful ally ready to THE war is a great moral exercise, without support them. which this country would have been in a con-If we anticipate even the most favourable dition neither healthy nor safe.
-Until we turn for events in the sequel of the great conwere engaged in it, we were in a fool's paratest now extending on the Continent, we candise, believing that our peace would never be not but foresee serious difficulties at more than interrupted, chattering about a return to the one stage.
-Supposing that Austria is honest, military system of 1837, and learning to think we cannot anticipate perfect facility in bringthat so long as we remained clever in trade ing her over to acquiesce in a necessary re- (and politics we need never fear the barbacognition of the rights of nations, or of a rians.
-There was some notion that we might truly liberal policy.
-Yet now that the bonds rely upon "moral force," though how moral of Europe have been cast loose by the violence force was to operate upon the contumacious of Russia, when a general war compels all the nobody could ever explain.
-So great was the sian corps of 15,000 men; and on the 26th powers to hazard their influence, if not their reliance of the doctors upon their nostrum, they were masters of Balaklava.
-The Rus- existence, in the meles, it will be impracti- that three of them tried the treatment upon cable to silence or keep down nationalities which have rights of their own to assert.
+Spain herself might gain by being released from a delusive reliance upon supplies which have not kept her quit of insolvency, extricated from complicated differences, and set free with a of America has by this time extended to the sian lake.
+The Western Powers of Europe profess to have come, independently, to the same conclusion; and they cannot take it amiss if they find a powerful ally ready to THE war is a great moral exercise, without support them.
+If we anticipate even the most favourable turn for events in the sequel of the great contest now extending on the Continent, we cannot but foresee serious difficulties at more than one stage.
+Supposing that Austria is honest, we cannot anticipate perfect facility in bringing her over to acquiesce in a necessary recognition of the rights of nations, or of a truly liberal policy.
+Yet now that the bonds of Europe have been cast loose by the violence force was to operate upon the contumacious of Russia, when a general war compels all the nobody could over explain.
+So great was the powers to hazard their influence, if not their reliance of the doctors upon their nostrum, they were masters of Balaklava.
+The Rus- existence, in the mélée, it will be impracti- that three of them tried the treatment upon cable to silence or keep down nationalities which have rights of their own to assert.
 We may preach the policy of alliance, the general interest of Europe, the virtues of moderation; but Italy cannot forget the wrongs of centuries, nor can Hungary overlook events which have filched her constitution from her.
 If Hungary has duties to Europe, Europe forgot the reciprocal duties when she permitted Austria to put her thumb upon Hungarian rights.
 Since Austria has been betrayed by the accomplice that then made her bold, Hungary may perhaps perform a generous part, and forbear to strike in return; but she will expect to recover her own; and it will be necessary to make Austria comply with the expectation.
 It will really be a circumstance of no small account for the Western Powers if they secure the support of America in practically enforcing that counsel.
 On the other hand, should Austria betray us, and evade the dues after she has gained her point, the support of America would not be less valuable.